drowsyrobotboy/wpo/README.md

 #The Web Performance Optimization Kit

 ---
-## Now Compatible only with Windows.
-Will release for other OS's once stable version is reached.

 ### What?
 Web Performance Optimization Kit is a collection of tools that aims on automating the process of optimizing a web project.